npm/ci-detect/README.md

 ## Caveats

-Note that since any program can set or unset whatever environment variables they want, this is not 100% reliable.
+Since any program can set or unset whatever environment variables they want, this is not 100% reliable.

-Also, note that if your program does different behavior in CI/test/deployment than other places, then there's a good chance that you're doing something wrong!
+Also, if your program does different behavior in CI/test/deployment than other places, then there's a good chance that you're doing something wrong!

 But, for little niceties like setting colors or other output parameters, or logging and that sort of non-essential thing, this module provides a way to tweak without checking a bunch of things in a bunch of places.
 Mostly, it's a single place to keep a note of what CI system sets which environment variable.